 It’s nearly Christmas!
 Yay!
 Now what to do with those pesky leftovers?
 Keep it simple and delicious with this leftover turkey, bacon and brussels sprouts macaroni cheese.

 How do you feel about the leftover turkey on the day after Christmas?
 Sick of the sight of it, or eager to use it all up in some fancy (but not too tricky) way?
-Well, if you’re up for making something with it, that’s just great because I’ve got a wonderfully easy little recipe for you today.
+Well, if you’re up for making something with it, that’s just great because I’ve got a wonderfully easy macaroni cheese recipe for you today.

 You may be shocked to hear this, from a food blogger an’ all, but we’re taking the easy route this year.
 We’ve ordered most of our Christmas lunch from a luxury food chain!
 All we’re going to do is remove the packaging, read the instructions, shove it into the oven… and eat!